jeanpati/cousinvino-client/README.md

 - Metric and imperial unit toggle.
 - Responsive design for mobile and desktop.
 - Organized results detailing how many bottles of each beverage you need and total servings.
+- Last but not least, my handmade drawings!

 ## 🚀 Demo
 Try it live: [https://cousinvino.com]